Genesis Motor: Motorsport

 On 12 September 2024, Hyundai Motorsport announced that it will enter the FIA World Endurance Championship through the LMDh program using the Genesis brand.

 On 4 December 2024, It was announced that the team will be called Genesis Magma Racing, alongside the name and first renders and large scale model of the Genesis GMR-001.
 Also it was announced that the team will have support from with IDEC Sport and Oreca Motorsport.
 The car will join the FIA World Endurance Championship in 2026 and IMSA WeatherTech SportsCar Championship in 2027.
 Testing is due to start in the summer of 2025 and it will be done by André Lotterer and Pipo Derani.
 During 2025, the partnership with IDEC Sport will be used to get Genesis team members up to scratch with the ACO rules via a LMP2 driven by Jamie Chadwick and Mathys Jaubert in the 2025 European Le Mans Series.
 Former Formula One driver Logan Sargeant was initially included in the line-up before he "stepped away" from the program prior to the seasons' commencement.
 Sargeant's seat was later filled by Daniel Juncadella.

 After the announcement, the team principal Cyril Abiteboul told journalists that the engine will be based on the one used in the sister brand Hyundai's WRC car.

+At the 2026 24 Hours of Le Mans, Genesis Magma Racing made its Le Mans debut with two GMR-001 Hypercars.
+The No.19 car, driven by Paul-Loup Chatin, Mathieu Jaminet and Daniel Juncadella, completed 372 laps and finished 13th overall, while the sister No.17 car retired with a suspension failure.

 Personnel

-Jaehoon (Jay) Chang is global head and executive vice president.
+Sean (Sihyeok) Lee is the Global Head of Genesis, appointed effective 8 December 2025 and promoted to Senior Vice President effective 1 January 2026.
+He succeeded Mike (Min Kyu) Song, who had served as Global Head of Genesis for the previous three years.
 Luc Donckerwolke, former design director of Volkswagen subsidiaries Bentley, Lamborghini and Audi, is chief creative officer.
 Claudia Marquez, former senior director of sales operations at Infiniti, is chief operating officer of Genesis North America.
 Markus Henne, former vice-president at Mercedes-Benz, is CEO of Genesis Motor China.
 SangYup Lee, former designer of the Bentley Continental GT and C-6 Chevrolet Corvette, is head of design.
 Filippo Perini, former Lamborghini head of design, is chief designer.
 Albert Biermann, former head of the BMW M performance division, oversees tuning and performance as executive vice president of performance development and high performance vehicles.
 Fayez Rahman, former development leader at BMW, is vice-president of architecture development.
 Andrea Jensen, former designer at Škoda and Volkswagen, heads colour and trim.